-The Private Network tab on the Discovery Center Options section allows you to use the Computer scan to obtain a list of machines based on IP ranges or domains.
+The Private Network tab in the Discovery Center Options section allows you to use the Computer scan to obtain a list of machines based on IP ranges or domains.
 You can set your preferred schedule for a Computer scan daily or weekly.
-If you choose a Daily schedule, then set the specific time for the discovery job.
+If you choose a Daily schedule, set a specific time for the discovery job.
 If you set a Weekly schedule, specify the days of the week and the time when the scan will be performed.